-11. Describe how the local WDB will coordinate workforce investment activities carried out in the local area with economic development activities carried out in the planning region and promote entrepreneurial skills training and microenterprise services.
+10. Provide an examination of how the local WDB will coordinate local workforce investment activities with regional economic development activities that are carried out in the local area.
+Include strategies to promote entrepreneurial skills training and microenterprise services.

-EMI has a strong relationship with local economic development entities to advance the common goal of long-term economic prosperity for businesses and job seekers in Milwaukee County, as well as the seven-county Southeastern Wisconsin region.
-These entities include WEDC, Milwaukee 7, Milwaukee Metropolitan Association of Commerce (MMAC), Milwaukee Economic Development Corporation (MEDC), City of Milwaukee Department of Community Development, Business Improvement Districts, Chambers of Commerce, and economic development staff in suburban municipalities.
+EMI has a strong relationship with local economic development entities to advance the common goal of long-term economic prosperity for businesses and job seekers in Milwaukee County, as well as the sevencounty Southeastern Wisconsin region.
+These entities include the Wisconsin Economic Development Corp.
+(WEDC), Milwaukee 7, Milwaukee Metropolitan Association of Commerce (MMAC), Milwaukee Economic Development Corporation (MEDC), City of Milwaukee Department of Community Development, Business Improvement Districts, Chambers of Commerce, and economic development staff in suburban municipalities.
 BST staff serve on boards, committees, and provide updates on public workforce system resources, as well as seek opportunities to collaborate on rapid response activities, growing local businesses, retaining small businesses, and recruiting new, expanding, or relocating firms into the region.